oabouzaid/Applied-Data-Analysis/project/README.md

 What is the general trend in research (patent application)?
 Is it growing?
 Which countries deliver more patents?
 Which sectors are the most popular/in which countries?

-Ongoing questions
-Are the number of patent delivered in a country correlated with the quality of its universities?
+Are the number of AI patent delivered in a country correlated with the Defense strength of those countries?
 Which sectors have grown the most over time?
 In the future, what will be the evolution of the chosen sectors?